nguyensjsu/sp22-202-the-architects/README.md

    - Blockers:
       - N/A
    - XP Value:
+      - Simplicity
-      - Simplicity - After getting familiar with the dev environment and tools, focused on decoding the high-level structure of the project.
-Key objective was to brainstorm and come up with individual classes and their relationships.
-A couple developers would be working on designing UML class diagrams, while some would be designing images to be used for UI starting with the various types of cards.
+         - After getting familiar with the dev environment and tools, focused on decoding the high-level structure of the project.
+         - Key objective was to brainstorm and come up with individual classes and their relationships.
+         - A couple developers would be working on designing UML class diagrams, while others would be designing images to be used for UI, starting with the various types of cards.